redshrimp0310/redshrimp0310.github.io/_posts/2021-12-22-JavaScript.md

 * function statement :
 we use function literal.
-name of function must be stated.
+name of function must be stated. we don't need to add ';' in the end.
 ![JS](/img/JavaScript/js2/2021-12-22-JS2-1.jpg)

 * fucntion expression :
 we use function literal.
-we can store the created funciton into variable. this variable is reference variable. name of function is optional
+we can store the created funciton into variable. this variable is reference variable. name of function is optional. we add ';' in the end.

 ![JS](/img/JavaScript/js2/2021-12-22-JS2-2.jpg)